Skip to content

 • Ensure portion sizes for sides such as chips are consistent and appropriate.
 Find information on standard chip shop portions (nfff.co.uk).

-WHY INCREASED FRUIT AND VEG INTAKE MATTERS
+WHY INCREASED FRUIT, VEG AND FIBRE INTAKE MATTERS

 Fibre is found in fruit and vegetables, which are typically low in calories and a source of vitamins and minerals needed for overall health.
 Fibre can reduce ‘bad’ cholesterol, reduce blood pressure, improve sensitivity to insulin (related to diabetes risk) and improve gut health.
 Find out what counts as you 5-a-day and how to get more fibre in your diet